transitland/www-transit-land/documentation/feed-registry/add-a-feed.md

 This directory is known as the [Transitland Feed Registry](https://transit.land/feed-registry/).
 Feed submissions are welcomed from everyone; you need not represent a transit organization!
 To suggest a feed, only need to know the link to it, and any additional information is optional.

-Here is a video showing the process, which is also described below.
+Here is a video showing the feed submission process.
 <p>
 <iframe src="https://player.vimeo.com/video/155911567" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </p>